Skip to main content

 Health Check

 The server exposes a health endpoint at /health that returns {"status": "ok"}.
-This can be used for monitoring and automated testing.

 Network Considerations

-When generating payloads, use the externally reachable address as the --callback URL.
+When generating payloads, use the externally reachable address as the --callback URL: